nowtech-common/cpp-logger/README.md

     and functional versions.
   - Eliminate std::map
   - Fix the lockup bug happening under extreme loads.
+  - Examine the possibility of introducing << operators.
   - Remove unnecessary dependencies from FreeRTOS.
 This was not an issue for us, as all our projects using the log library used also FreeRTOS.